RajatKushwaha28/polygon-bc-proj/README.md

 Configure environment
-Create a .env file in the root directory:
+Create a .env file in the root directory with the following:

 POLYGON_RPC=https://polygon-rpc.com
 POL_TOKEN=0x0000000000000000000000000000000000001010

-▶️ Running the Indexer
+Running the Indexer

 Start real-time tracking: